 One of the things content creators often perceive as being spammy is commenting on your own pins.
 What’s interesting, Pinterest doesn’t mind if you as the pin creator, create an initial engagement on your pin, you can be the first one to comment on a pin to spark the conversation.

 Just make sure your comments don’t look spammy.
 For example, adding a comment with a link to your post looks bad and actually doesn’t make any sense because your pin is linked to your site anyway.

 6. Join On-Topic Group Boards

 Joining group boards helps you reach an audience that’s not yet following your account.
 You can find relevant groups in PinGroupie.

-Note: As of 2019, it’s not recommended joining large group boards that allow pins from any niche.
+Note: Since 2019, it’s not recommended to join large group boards that allow pins from any niche.
 Those boards are not helping Pinterest understand what your pins are about and are giving confusing keyword context to your pins.
 If you don’t understand what I’m talking here about, it might be worth reading my post about evaluating boards before you take a decision to join or leave a group board.